7 Veterinarian Tips to Help Your Dog Lose Weight

 What can I feed my overweight dog to lose weight?
 Start by cutting out ‘filler’ foods like commercially-available treats and processed foods.
 You’ll also want to limit the amount of 'people food' your dog consumes––unless it’s vegetables, fruit, or lean proteins.

 Healthy dog food should have a balance of grains, vegetables, and fruit supplemented with lean proteins.
 These ingredients provide essential vitamins and minerals, as well as fiber which promotes better digestive health––another factor for maintaining a healthy weight.
+To ensure the best nutritional choices for your overweight dog, consider using only Veterinarians' best picks for a healthy dog food choice.

 Water content found in whole foods like vegetables can also facilitate digestion and contribute to a sense of satiety (fullness), which should keep your dog fuller for longer.